 Inheritance: Inheritance received by a qualifying spouse or a close family member is not taxed.

-Residents: Residents are taxed on their worldwide income at a flat rate of 15%.
+Residents: Residents are taxed on their worldwide income at progressive rates, from 15% to 23%.

 Rents: Rents can be freely agreed between landlords and new renters of houses with vacant possession, and the parties may freely negotiate any contract length.